-The Commission Engineer and City recommend implementing option 1 with the level of funding that is currently available and option 2 or 3 - completing restoration in all high, medium, and low priority areas if additional funding is obtained through the CIP or grants.
+The Commission Engineer and City staff recommend implementing option 1 with the level of funding that is currently available and option 2 or 3 - completing restoration in all high, medium, and low priority areas if additional funding is obtained through the BCWMC CIP, City CIP or grants.
 All three options propose using a combination of stream stabilization methods discussed in Section 5.2.
 The three options for restoration are based on a low, medium, and high prioritization ranking of restoration areas.
 The highest priority areas are included in the first option, the medium and high are included in the second, and all of the areas are included in the third.
 Restoration areas were prioritized based on criteria provided by the City of Golden Valley and additional criteria from the Commission Engineer (see Section 5.2).
 All three options would effectively stabilize eroding banks, preserve the natural beauty of Bassett Creek, contribute to habitat improvements, reduce the chance of potential future erosion, and protect existing infrastructure.
-If funding is available, the Commission Engineer and City recommend implementing option 2 or 3 for several reasons, including: economies of scale (larger projects can result in lower unit costs), efficiencies related to working with a single contractor for all site work, practicality of limiting site disturbance to a single project timeline, simplified permitting for a single project rather than multiple projects, and addressing all erosion that has been identified in the reach at the same time.
+If funding is available, the Commission Engineer and City staff recommend implementing option 2 or 3 for several reasons, including: economies of scale (larger projects can result in lower unit costs), efficiencies related to working with a single contractor for all site work, practicality of limiting site disturbance to a single project timeline, simplified permitting for a single project rather than multiple projects, and addressing all erosion that has been identified in the reach at the same time.

 Section 7.1 summarizes the costs of the three prioritized recommended concepts.
 Option 3 comes at a higher cost than other options.
 Therefore, if funding is not available and a lower-cost project is desired, we recommend implementing (at a minimum) option 1-completing high-priority areas-and completing medium- to low-ranked areas as budget allows.
+In general, the Commission Engineer and City staff recommend completing additional projects in order of prioritization (medium first, then low).
+However, in some cases low-ranked sites could be completed ahead of a medium-ranked site if they include partial public segments that allow for easier site access and greater public benefit than privately-owned sites.